katsutoo/perissables/docs/architecture.md

 - No `raylib` types, rendering, input, or audio dependencies anywhere in `game_core`.
 - No filesystem, network, wall-clock, environment-variable, or process-global access.
 Storage I/O stays in `server`; `game_core::save` contains versioned DTOs and pure migrators only.
 - All randomness and logical time are explicit state-machine inputs.
-The stable RNG algorithm/version/state and logical tick are serializable so restore and deterministic tests continue exactly.
+The session owner supplies fresh per-run CSPRNG entropy through `StartRunEntropy`; stable RNG algorithm/version/state and logical tick are serializable so restore and deterministic tests continue exactly.
 - Rules use logical durations rather than assuming the caller's update frequency.
 The client may call the core from a `60 Hz` presentation loop before Phase 13, but authoritative rule advancement remains compatible with the server's `20 Hz` tick.
 - State advances only through explicit player intents or explicit scheduler `Tick` inputs and returns state revisions plus stable events/results; the client renders from those and never reaches into mutable game logic.